johnston9/shot-caller/TESTING.md

   1. Click on Print icon on the Script page.
   2. The Script is printed out on the User's printer.

-- Use Case: Change the Scene Script<br>
+- Use Case: Add/Change the Scene Script<br>

   1. Click on Script tab on the Scene page to open the new Script "S 11 No 2 Script" added above.
   2. Click on the "Add/Change Script" tab.